mathieu-dumoutier/docker-compose-stack-for-symfony/README.md

-# Docker base for Symfony with nginx, php 7.3, MySQL and Elasticsearch
+# Docker base for Symfony 4.x with nginx, php 7.3, MySQL 5.7

 ## Configuration